[Kagamiishi Town, Fukushima Prefecture] Visit the corn maze and rice field art at Iwase Farm, famous for its farm mornings!

 This year, colorful photo spots will also be appearing in the gigantic maze, which was built on a vast 1.2 hectare site!
 Inside the maze, you will be greeted by "Umbrella Sky," where colorful umbrellas will light up the blue sky, and "Wind Chime Spot," where you can hear the soothing sounds of wind chimes

-The corn used to make the maze is dent corn, which is used to feed the cows on the farm.
-The paths are spacious, about 2.5 meters wide, and the corn is taller than an adult, so both adults and children can enjoy it.
+The maze is made up of dent corn, the same kind used to feed the cows on the farm.
+The pathways are about 2.5 meters wide, and the corn is taller than an adult, so both adults and children can enjoy it.

-It takes 20 minutes from start to finish.
-As a measure against heatstroke, everyone who attempts the maze will receive a 500ml plastic bottle of water.
+The time it takes to complete the maze from start to finish is 20 minutes.
+As a precaution against heatstroke, each participant in the maze will receive a 500ml bottle of water.

 There is a quiz set up inside the corn maze.
 If you answer the quiz, you can try your luck at a lucky draw with no losing tickets